 The prophecy also accurately predicted the future events of these two empires.

 But one of the descendants of her line will arise in his place, and he will come against their army and enter the fortress of the king of the North, and he will deal with them and display great strength.
 Also their gods with their metal images and their precious vessels of silver and gold he will take into captivity to Egypt, and he on his part will refrain from attacking the king of the North for some years.
-Dan 11:7-8 (NAS95S)
+Daniel 11:7-8 (NASB)

 History records that Bernice’s brother, Ptolemy III Eugeretes, became the new pharaoh in Egypt.
 He was so angry that his teenage sister had been murdered that he took military action against the Seleucid empire and murdered Laodice in revenge.
 He captured Syria for Egypt and plundered the northern empire of a vast amount of wealth and stole their gods.
 This was an insult to the Seleucid empire.